HMS Heroine (1783): Design and construction

 Heroine was a 12-pounder fifth-rate frigate.
 (Note: Ships of the Royal Navy were categorised in a rating system.
 Fifth-rate ships were those holding between thirty and forty-four guns, and usually frigates.
 They were smaller than fourth-rates, of fifty and sixty guns, but larger than sixth-rates, of twenty to thirty guns.)
 Frigates were three-masted, full-rigged ships that carried their main battery on a single, continuous gun deck.
 They were smaller and faster than ships of the line and primarily intended for raiding, reconnaissance and messaging.

 With the American Revolutionary War ongoing, by 1778 the frigates of the Royal Navy were greatly outnumbered by those of France, Spain, and Holland.
 In order to quickly increase the number of frigates at sea, the Admiralty began to accept offers directly from shipbuilders, rather than ordering out to them.
 The shipbuilder Henry Adams at Bucklers Hard began a private venture to construct a frigate in 1782.
 The Admiralty, in a decision the naval historian Robert Gardiner describes as "unthinkable under normal circumstances", purchased the ship while the frame was still on the stocks at Bucklers Hard.

 The Navy Board took over the design process for the ship, adapting it to naval standards.
-The frigate was named Heroine on 17 May that year, the first Royal Navy vessel to go by that name.
+The frigate was named Heroine on 17 May, the first Royal Navy vessel to go by that name.
 The ship's figurehead was a woman holding a dagger.
 She was launched in August 1783 with the following dimensions: 130 ft 11+1/2 in along the gun deck, 107 ft 6+3/8 in at the keel, with a beam of 36 ft 10+3/4 in and a depth in the hold of 13 ft.
 Her draught was 8 ft 8 in forward and 13 ft 5 in aft, and the ship was calculated at 778 59/94 tons burthen.
 (Note: Gardiner provides a significantly different draught to Winfield; 16 ft 7 in forward and 17 ft 9 in aft.)

 Heroine had a complement of 220 when fully manned.
 The ship held twenty-six 12-pounder long guns on her upper deck, supported by four 6-pounder long guns on her quarterdeck and a further two 6-pounders on her forecastle.
 An Admiralty order on 31 January 1793 added six 18-pounder carronades, but did not clarify whether they were placed on the quarterdeck or forecastle.

 Heroine was fitted out at Portsmouth Dockyard between 17 August and 11 October 1783.
 The frigate was not put into service, and between September and August 1784 further work added her copper sheathing and fitted her to go in ordinary at Portsmouth.